sasly2048/sasly2048/README.md

     - Visit the [GitHub repository](https://github.com/sasly2048/WPM-Typing-Test) to view the full source code and detailed documentation.
 Explore, review, or contribute to the project directly on GitHub.

+- ***Password Strength Checker :*** A lightweight C program to evaluate the strength of a user-entered password based on key security parameters like length, character variety, and complexity.

+    - Visit the [GitHub repository](https://github.com/sasly2048/Password_Strength_Checker) to view the full source code and detailed documentation.
+Explore, review, or contribute to the project directly on GitHub.

 ## 🏆 Certifications

 | Course                                              | Issued By             |